Arctic - Antarctica

 Grise Fiord (translated from Norwegian as "pig inlet") is a small Inuit hamlet (population around 200) located on the island's southern tip.
 It is also its largest of all 3 local communities.

-- Due to mountain avalanches and ocean ice fields, during winter travel is limited to the village and a small patch of surrounding land to the east.
-Once a year cargo ships arrive to Grise Fiord to deliver (sell) supplies and fuel.
+Due to mountain avalanches and ocean ice fields, during winter travel is limited to the village and a small patch of surrounding land to the east.
+Once per year, cargo ships arrive to Grise Fiord to deliver (sell) supplies and fuel.

 Ellesmere Island cruise terminal